Prit2341/Traffic-Management-Using-AI/README.md

 ## Results
 Here we Compare the Total Number of the Vehicles that crosses the intersection over 1 Simulation(5 Min) in the current system and Our implemented System With The random number of the Vehicles, Over A Total Time of 1 Hour With 12 Simulations of 5 Min each.

-## Installestion
+## Installastion

-All user Installestion
+All user Installastion
 ```
 pip install neat-python
 pip install pygame